 Student Screener Summary Report

 The Student Screener Summary is a parent report for teachers to share information on how students are doing in each testing window.
 The report provides an overview of both academic and social screening results.
-Teachers can share these resources with parents as well so they have a better understanding regarding the Screener in general.
+Teachers can share these resources with parents as well, so they have a better understanding of the Screener in general.

 Generate Report

-2. Scroll to find Student Screener Summary then click create.
+1. Scroll to find Student Screener Summary, then click create.

-3. Select which students you would like to generate this report for using these steps here.
+1. Select which students you would like to generate this report for

 • Choose to Summarize By Selected Students